December 13, 2017 |10 min read

 Last Resort

 If you absolutely have to, boarding your cat is an option, but should be a last resort.
 Your cat will need to be up-to-date on all of his vaccinations before his stay.
-If possible, choose a facility that caters only to cats as most pet hotels and veterinary clinics who offer long-term care often house dogs and other animals that may freak your furry friend out.
+If possible, choose a facility that caters only to cats, as most pet hotels and veterinary clinics that offer long-term care often house dogs and other animals that may freak your furry friend out.

 Quick and Easy

 If you absolutely have to travel with your cat, aim to make the trip as quick as possible.
 Flying is usually the best option and one your cat will happily vote for over a long car ride.
 Be sure to check with your airline regarding their policies when it comes to pets and travel.
-Many airlines have specific dimension restrictions for cat carriers and you may need to get a special plane-friendly one.
+Many airlines have specific dimension restrictions for cat carriers, and you may need to get a special plane-friendly pet carrier.

 Most airlines nowadays let your cat travel in the cabin with you on the floor in front of your seat.
-If your airline makes animals stay below in the cargo hold, consider switching airlines.
-This can be extremely stressful for your cat and you’ll likely be just as anxious wondering how your baby is doing the whole flight.
+If your airline is known to confine pets to the cargo hold, consider switching airlines.
+This can be extremely stressful for your pet and you’ll likely be just as anxious wondering how your baby is doing the whole flight.

 The Long Road Ahead

-Sadly, cats aren’t fond of road trips for the most part.
-Since your cat is a fan of routine and prefers to be safely nestled in his own territory, a road trip is one scary scenario after another.
+Sadly, cats aren’t fond of car travel for the most part.
+Since your pet cat is a fan of routine and prefers to be safely nestled in his own territory, a road trip is one scary scenario after another.
 A moving vehicle, constantly changing environments, hotels, unfamiliar smells and sounds - all of this adds up to stress for your cat.

 No matter how long you’re traveling or where your cat ends up during your trip, remember to give him lots of love.
 Blankets and toys that smell of home will always be welcome.
 If your cat is the cuddly type, the day before your trip wear a shirt that you can give your cat while you’re apart.

-While your cat may seem like an overly confident king of the castle at home, traveling can really throw him for a loop.
-Since cats are prone to stress-related illnesses, minimize the anxiety factors as much as possible and you’ll both be much happier for it.
+While your cat may seem like an overly confident king of the castle at home, traveling on different journeys can really throw him for a loop.
+Since cats are prone to stress-related illnesses, minimize the anxiety factors as much as possible, and you’ll both be much happier for it.